 Paths to Knowledge In Fiction, Philosophical Fiction, Satirical P There are three principal means of acquiring knowledge… observation of nature, reflection, and experimentation.
 Observation collects facts; reflection combines them; experimentation verifies the result of that combination.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Advising the Conceited In Fiction, Philosophical Fiction, Satirical A To attempt to advise conceited people is like whistling against the wind.
+Struggle for Freedom In Fiction, Philosophical Fiction, Satirical S Man will never be free until the last king is strangled with the entrails of the last priest.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now

-Power vs. Patience In Fiction, Philosophical Fiction, Satirical P In any contest between power and patience, bet on patience.
+Poetry’s Wild Heart In Fiction, Philosophical Fiction, Satirical P Poetry must have something in it that is barbaric, vast and wild.
 Denis Diderot – Jacque the Fatalist and his Master Purchase Now